sccn/lsl_archived/LSL/liblsl-Android/AndroidStudio/readme.txt

 This is currently the most robust and straightforward way of making Android apps that incorporate LSL.
 These instructions apply to Android Studio 2.2.3.
-You will need to get jna-4.2.2.jar and put it in LSL/liblsl-Android/AndroidStudio/libs.
+You will need to get jna-4.2.2.jar (from https://mvnrepository.com/artifact/net.java.dev.jna/jna/4.2.2) and put it in LSL/liblsl-Android/AndroidStudio/libs.
 You will need to get the native jna libraries from https://github.com/java-native-access/jna/tree/4.2.2/lib/native.
 Select branch 4.2.2 and download android-*.jar.
 Extract each of these jars, using 7-zip or similar, and create the following directory tree:
-LSL/liblsl-Android/jniLibs
+LSL/liblsl-Android/AndroidStudio/jniLibs
     arm64-v8a
         libjnidispatch.so
     armeabi